Closings and other items of note for the Trail traveler:

 The Mobile County River Delta Marina

 New access to the delta’s waters by powerboat is underway near Mobile.
 Paddlers are welcome, too, and paddleboats are rented there.
 Known now as the Mobile County River Delta Marina, it’s on one of the last bodies of water you’re near when heading south on I-65 and it provides great access to the Mobile and Tensaw Rivers and all the spidery waterways that connect them across the delta.
-It was formerly know as Dead Lake Marina, and in fact is located near Dead Lake (one of them, anyway, as there are several in the region) and Big Bayou Canot not far from the Mobile River.
+It was formerly known as Dead Lake Marina, and in fact is located near Dead Lake (one of them, anyway, as there are several in the region) and Big Bayou Canot not far from the Mobile River.
 The marina offers launching, full service camping, covered docks, open docks, canoe rentals and more.
 A new, clean delta welcome center is soon to open.
 The marina is not far from the Mark Reynolds North Mobile County Airport.
 To find the Mobile County River Delta Marina, take exit 22 from I-65 towards Creola and follow the signs.
 The Marina is about four miles from the Interstate.
 Contact the marina by calling 251 574 2267

 On the trail of William Bartram—literally